dutykh/semmailer/README.md

 - Adding and removing contacts with proper name handling
 - Creating and managing multiple mailing list databases
 - Printing the full list or individual batches in Outlook-compatible format
+- Silent mode for saving output directly to files
 - Statistics and optimization features

 ## Repository Structure